Understanding light-activated proteins in order to improve them

-Category: Environment Hits: 0Today, proteins that can be controlled with light are a widely used tool in research to specifically switch certain functions on and off in living organisms.
+Category: Environment Hits: 28Today, proteins that can be controlled with light are a widely used tool in research to specifically switch certain functions on and off in living organisms.
 Channelrhodopsins are often used for the technique known as optogenetics: When exposed to light, these proteins open a pore in the cell membrane through which ions can flow in.
 A research team has now used spectroscopy to discover a universal functional mechanism of channelrhodopsins that determines their efficiency as a channel and thus as an optogenetic tool.

 Read more https://www.sciencedaily.com/releases/2021/05/210520133709.htm